FintanH/talks/bowl-full-of-lentils/abstract.md

 We will examine how Dhall differs from its cousins JSON and YAML and what advantages it provides over these configuration languages.

-We will get a complete understanding of the language by examining its features, examining them under the lens of its native types and functions, from Text and Naturals to Records and Unions.
+We will get a complete understanding of the language by examining its features under the lens of its native types and functions, from Text and Naturals to Records and Unions.
 With a grounding in the types that we can work with in Dhall, we will go through a configuration file that is geared for tuning a (mock) machine learning model, seeing how painful it is to copy and paste these in JSON, and making it all-so-much-better by using Dhall instead.

 We will alleviate the pain of configurations even more by introducing the dhall-bhat library.
 We will